ucsb-cs16/ucsb-cs16.github.io/topics/cpp_pointer_initialization.md

 ---
+layout: default
+parent: Topics
-topic: "C++ pointers, initialization"
+title: "C++ pointers, initialization"
-desc: "What is the initial value of a pointer variable?"
+description: "What is the initial value of a pointer variable?"
 ---

 This code declares p as a pointer to an int as a local variable: